We’re kicking off our housing reviews series by starting off with good ol’ plomp.

 Nearby Dorms: 537 W 121st, Wien, and EC

-Stores And Restaurants: Appletree, Hartley Chemists, Subsconscious, Dunkin’ Donuts, Columbia Deli, Flat Top, Friedman’s
+Stores And Restaurants: Appletree, Foodtown, Hartley Chemists, Subsconscious, Dunkin’ Donuts, Columbia Deli, Flat Top, Friedman’s

 - Bathrooms: There is one private bathroom for a suite of six people.
 The space behind the bathroom mirror is prime real estate (pre-COVID-19 restrictions).

 - AC/Heating: There is air conditioning until about October when it gets colder outside and then the building switches to heat.
-The air conditioning and heat levels can be adjusted within your own room, but Plimpton tends to get stuffy during the winter.
+The air conditioning and heat levels can be adjusted within your own room by a switch with off, low, and high settings.

 - Kitchen: There is one kitchen per suite which includes a refrigerator, an oven with a gas stovetop (four burners), and a decent amount of cabinet and counter space.
-The kitchen is a great asset but can feel crowded with more than two people in it.
+It’s a fine kitchen but can get cramped if there’s more than one person in there at a time.

 - Laundry: The Plimpton laundry room, consisting of six washers and six dryers, is located in the basement.
-If you time your washing correctly, you can avoid the wild, wild west that is the Plimpton laundry room on Sundays.
+Strategic planning is sometimes needed to make your laundry journey—a hidden gem is Barnard’s Laundryview app.

 - Hardwood/Carpet: There is hardwood flooring in the bedrooms.

-- Wifi: You can use Barnard Secure or Barnard Guest; the latter tends to be more reliable.
+- Wifi: You can use Barnard Secure or Barnard Guest.

-- There are four suites with four singles and a double on fourteen of the fifteen floors.
-The single at the end of the hall is slightly bigger.
+- There are four suites with four singles and a double floors 2 to 15.
+The single farthest from the suite door is the largest.